conyo love letter no. 1

 practicing arrival.
 I billow:

-I am I am I am I am I? all the way home,
+I am I am I am I am I?

 where the waters are strange